ANSES-Ploufragan/PrepMedVet_MinION/doc/INSTALL_5_databanks.md

 Databank to install and their purpose:
 - rvcg_blast_db: ref/type complete genomes of virus/phages pathogens for first analyses
 - rbcg_blast_db: ref/type complete genomes of bacteria/fungal/archae pathogens for first analyses
-- nt: general search of small dataset, obtention of fasta references (for host(s) too)
+- core_nt: general search of small dataset, obtention of fasta references (for host(s) too), core\_nt is smaller and less redundant than nt
 - nr: general search for unidentified contigs

 - host_complete_genome_db: complete genome assemblies for hosts (not found in ncbi nt, needed to remove host reads fastly)